Aerial Gym Simulator¶

 Citing¶

-When referencing the Aerial Gym Simulator in your research, please cite the following paper
+The paper for this simulator is available on arXiv:2503.01471 and IEEE Xplore.
+When referencing the Aerial Gym Simulator in your research, please cite:

 }